 Any candidate for state licensure is required to complete a student teaching internship.

 During your internship, you will be expected to teach your own lessons, aid and observe your mentor teacher in their lessons, and participate in lesson planning, grading, and all other aspects of teaching and classroom management.
 Your mentor teacher will in turn provide feedback and encouragement based on their observations of your teaching skills.
-In addition, you will work with a University Supervisor (UNC faculty) who will also conduct teaching observations and who will act as an advisor and resource to you as you develop your teaching practice.
+In addition, you will work with a University Supervisor who will also conduct teaching observations and evaluations and who will act as an advisor and resource to you as you develop your teaching practice.

 The University and the School of Education have established certain regulations that will help interns work more effectively with mentor teachers.
 Regulations require interns to adhere to the following: